Lilium adds $35M from Baillie Gifford at a $1B+ valuation for its electric aircraft taxi service – TechCrunch

 Safety issues and designing reliable and efficient vessels have been preoccupations not just for the companies building them, but for regulators.
 There are signs, however, that there may be more advances on that front too.

-In the UK for example, the UK government last month announced a new initiative to back more companies building new and novel forms of air transport, part of its bid to support innovative industries and build more sustainable modes of transport for the future.
+In the U.K. for example, the government last month announced a new initiative to back more companies building new and novel forms of air transport, part of its bid to support innovative industries and build more sustainable modes of transport for the future.
 Those are not green lights for services, of course, but are the first steps in that direction, indications that the government is keen to encourage and explore and support getting these ideas off the ground (so to speak).

-Lilium sees opportunities both in the UK — buffered by Baillie Gifford’s backing out of Edinburgh in Scotland — as well as across Europe and beyond.
+Lilium sees opportunities both in the U.K. — buffered by Baillie Gifford’s backing out of Edinburgh in Scotland — as well as across Europe and beyond.

-“We are delighted to support the remarkable team at Lilium in their ambition of developing a new mode of transport,” said Michael Pye, Investment Manager at Baillie Gifford, in a statement.
+“We are delighted to support the remarkable team at Lilium in their ambition of developing a new mode of transport,” said Michael Pye, investment manager at Baillie Gifford, in a statement.
 “While still at an early stage, we believe this technology could have profound and far-reaching benefits in a low-carbon future and we are excited to watch Lilium’s progress in the years ahead.”